SWL713/lefevre2025_substorm_model_supplement/README.md

 How to Use
 Download this repository.

-Open Table_S1.xlsx to view the full dataset with embedded formulas.
+Open LeFevre Substorm Model - Full Dataset with calculations.xlsx to view the full dataset with embedded formulas.

 Adjust input solar wind parameters in the provided template to test your own event predictions.